tmzh/tmzh.github.io/content/post/2024-01-22-running-deep-floyd-with-limited-memory.md

 ## Results
-Now, we can generate illusions by denoising all views simultaneously.
+Now, we are ready to generate the visual illusions.
 The `sample_stage_1` function from visual anagrams repo accomplishes this and produces a $64 \times 64$ image.
 Similarly, the `sample_stage_2` function upsamples the resulting image while denoising all views, generating a $256 \times 256$ image.

 ```python
 from visual_anagrams.samplers import sample_stage_1, sample_stage_2